apache/skywalking/docs/en/setup/backend/trace-sampling.md

     ...
     sampleRate: ${SW_TRACE_SAMPLE_RATE:1000} # The sample rate precision is 1/10000.
 10000 means 100% sample in default.
     forceSampleErrorSegment: ${SW_FORCE_SAMPLE_ERROR_SEGMENT:true} # When sampling mechanism activated, this config would make the error status segment sampled, ignoring the sampling rate.
-    slowTraceSegmentThreshold: ${SW_SLOW_TRACE_SEGMENT_THRESHOLD:2000} # When sampling mechanism activated, this config would make the slow trace segment sampled, ignoring the sampling rate.
+    slowTraceSegmentThreshold: ${SW_SLOW_TRACE_SEGMENT_THRESHOLD:-1} # Setting this threshold about the latency would make the slow trace segments sampled if they cost more time, even the sampling mechanism activated.
+The default value is `-1`, which means would not sample slow traces.
+Unit, millisecond.
 ```

 `sampleRate` is for you to set sample rate to this backend.